 “It’s really one of the first sections of river that most any whitewater paddler does in a true remote, wild, scenic area,” says Wesley Bradley, the Tri-Cities ambassador for World Kayaks, an organization that aims to develop whitewater kayaking across the globe.
 “You’re in a wilderness setting instead of a rural setting.
 It’s a special section of the river.”Running through U.S. Forest Service land, most of the seven-mile stretch beginning in Poplar, N.C., has Class III rapids with some Class IV about a mile and a half down the gorge.
 Nearing the Nolichucky Gorge Campground in Erwin, Tenn., the river mellows to Class I and II for about 15.5 miles.
 Bradley describes it as the crown jewel of intermediate whitewater paddling.

-Bradley, along with Chris Lennon of Legacy Anglers of Tennessee and Kevin Colburn, president of the river conservation nonprofit American Whitewater, embody much of the driving effort behind the Nolichucky Wild and Scenic effort.
+Bradley, along with Chris Lennon of Legacy Anglers of Tennessee and Kevin Colburn, national stewardship director of the river conservation nonprofit American Whitewater, embody much of the driving effort behind the Nolichucky Wild and Scenic effort.
 The 2017 petition, directed at other outdoor enthusiasts and businesses and communities along the river, quickly garnered more than 10,000 signatures, and now has more than 20,000.

 Approximately 20 businesses and outdoor recreation organizations have endorsed the proposal.
 Among the individuals are Tennessee District 4 Rep. John Holsclaw Jr., and mayors from the Town of Erwin and Unicoi County in Tennessee.

 Although Lennon states that the U.S. Forest Service has generally managed the river well since it took charge in 1994, those management practices aren’t mandated by Congress and could change at any time.